Alirezarahhmati/lending-app/README.md

 The project follows a layered architecture:

-*   `aop`: Aspect-Oriented Programming concerns, e.g., logging.
+*   `aspect`: Aspect-Oriented Programming concerns, e.g., logging.
 *   `application`: Contains business logic, services, and processors for core functionalities.
     *   `processor`: Handles complex business flows like `LoanApplicationProcessor` and `InstallmentPaymentProcessor`.
     *   `service`: Defines service interfaces and their implementations.